 Conclusion

-This contribution proposes four normative simplifications of the reshaper (LMCS) implementations.
+This contribution proposes four normative simplifications of LMCS implementations.
 The performance of the simplified implementations are individually and collectively very close to the VTM4.0 anchor.

-This contribution also describes: 1) a non-normative change to support bitdepths in addition to 10b in VTM; 2) informative results on the independent additive gains of the reshaper and rate-distortion optimized local QP adjustment; and 3) reshaper performance results for SCC TGM test content.
+This contribution also describes: 1) a non-normative change to support bitdepths in addition to 10b in VTM; 2) informative results on the independent additive gains of LMCS and rate-distortion optimized local QP adjustment; and 3) LMCS performance results for SCC TGM test content.